 Understanding the Science Behind Global Warming

-Stephen C. Putnam is starting a revolution in the way medical professionals think about—and treat—Attention Deficit Hyperactivity Disorder (ADHD).
-His book, Nature’s Ritalin for the Marathon Mind: Nurturing your ADHD Child with Exercise, shows that exercise has the same benefits as prescription drugs, without the unwanted side effects.
+Stephen C. Putnam started a revolution in the way medical professionals think about—and treat—Attention Deficit Hyperactivity Disorder (ADHD).
+His book, Nature’s Ritalin for the Marathon Mind: Nurturing your ADHD Child with Exercise, established what is now widely accepted–that exercise has many of the same benefits as prescription drugs, without the unwanted side effects.
 While medication may also be needed in many cases, regularly scheduled aerobic exercise is now increasingly accepted as a way to treat ADHD and greatly improve quality of life.